joe-irving/freedomtour/_posts/2021-08-05-weymouth-9-10th-august.md

 ## Tuesday

 We will continue our conversations somewhere in Weymouth much the same as the day before.
+Come find us.

 #### 6pm - The Crisis Talk